Chinese Olympian Eileen Gu working for Salt Lake Games bid

 Gu is expected to attend Stanford University this fall.

 Her passport status has come under scrutiny.
-China does not officially allow dual citizenship, and Gu has never clarified if she still holds American citizenship, or if she actually had a Chinese passport.
+China does not officially allow dual citizenship, and Gu has never clarified if she still holds American citizenship, has renounced it, or if she has a Chinese passport.

 The state-controlled Chinese media never seemed to raise the issue, initially welcoming the medals she won for her mother’s homeland.